Found in translation

 The Startup That Couldn't Tell Its Own Story

-It turned into a grind — me trying to tell a story they couldn't tell themselves.
-After a couple rounds of this, I stopped.
+After a couple rounds of this, I was at my wit's end.
 I told them we needed to go back to the strategy drawing board before we touched another layout or headline.

 The request always sounds straightforward.
 "We need a new website."
 "We need sharper messaging."
 "We need a rebrand."
 But underneath that, the offering is fuzzy.
 The value prop is muddy.
 Different people inside the company have completely different answers to what the business actually is.

-Once It's Clear, Now You Can Build
+Once Clear, AI Can Help

-Once clarity and concept exist, AI makes the middle of the process way faster.
+With that foundation, AI is genuinely useful.
+It can expand messaging, sketch structures, explore layouts in minutes.
+It gives you range and speed on demand.
 It cuts production time.
 It lets you test directions without burning a week.
 It helps you explore without committing prematurely.

 It's recognizing when something feels generic.
 Seeing where messaging falls apart under scrutiny.
 Knowing when to push for a stronger angle instead of accepting the first decent draft.